codefyphp/codefy/README.md

 </p>

 ---
+> This repository contains the CodefyPHP Framework.
+If you are looking for an easier way to get started quickly, you can
+> check out the starter app: [CodefyPHP Skeleton](https://github.com/codefyphp/skeleton).

 CodefyPHP is __not__ a framework such as the likes of Symfony, Laravel, Codeigniter or CakePHP.
 Codefy is a simple, light framework providing interfaces and implementations for architecting a Domain Driven project with